 This section is a summary of topics addressed at Watermaster meetings.
 The Beaumont Basin Watermaster maintains official meeting minutes that report the items discussed and actions taken during normal and special meetings.
-Signed official copies of the minutes for all the regular and special meetings that took place in 2020 are included in Appendix A with the exception of the October 7, 2020 meeting, which are in a draft format.
-A signed copy of the final minutes for the October meeting will be included in the Final report.
-Official meeting minutes may also be accessed at the Beaumont Basin Watermaster website:
+Signed official copies of the minutes for all the regular and special meetings that took place in 2020 are included in Appendix A. Official meeting minutes may also be accessed at the Beaumont Basin Watermaster website: www.beaumontbasinwatermaster.org